Harsger/ROOTpostprocessing/README.txt

  if only one parameter is used and in <additionalSpecifications>
  another root-data-set is given for each data-set the function is evaluated separately (using these two sets)
+FLIP <flipX> <flipY>
+ bin contents are swapped symmetrically along defined axis (=1) if no arguements are given both axis will be flipped additional data-sets for one-parameter-functions will NOT be flipped

 ///////////////////////////////////////////////////////////////////////////////